 The scale/arpeggio-type shift is basically just a contraction movement that is continued further and further in the same direction as illustrated in the following sequence.

 In the above examples we can see that, as the simple contraction movements of bars 2 and 3 (of both lines) amplifies, it becomes a Finger Substitution.
-As this movement continues even further in the same direction it becomes a scale-arpeggio type shift.
+And when we amplify (continue) this movement even further in the same direction, it becomes a scale-arpeggio type shift.

 3: CONTRACTIONS AS A COMPONENT OF SAME-FINGER AND ASSISTED SHIFTS